sds-framework/dev-lib/README.md

 ## Runtime Package

-The runtime package now contains the service runtime, runtime handler, and runtime client.
+The `runtime` package contains the service runtime, runtime handler, and runtime client used by `Context`.

 Constructors: